handee/abercompsci-cheatsheets/jcf1/sheet.md

 central:  $
 end{v}
-The verb+central+  is the name of the machine you are logged into, and the verb+~+  is the name of your home directory.
-This is just a shorthand: if you use the verb+pwd+ command (Print Working Directory) you'll see the full name.
+The verb central  is the name of the machine you are logged into, and the verb ~  is the name of your home directory.
+This is just a shorthand: if you use the verb pwd command (Print Working Directory) you'll see the full name.
 In my case, this happens: begin{v}[commandchars=\[]] central:~ $ *[*pwd] /aber/jaf18